 New Zealand White Rabbit is the most popular breed of rabbits that are used for meat production.
-In fact, 90% of the rabbits raised for the purpose of meat belong to this breed.
+In fact, 90% of the rabbits raised for meat belong to this breed.
 It was first developed by W.S.
-Preshaw in 1916 for fur trade and meat production.
+Preshaw in 1916 for the fur trade and meat production.

 These rabbits have a rounded body and a small bone structure, which means most of their weight comprises of meat – which is why they are so popular with farmers around the world.
 They have pink eyes and a charming disposition.
 The adult female is bigger and heavier than the male and weighs between 9 to 12 lbs, while the male weighs between 8 to 10 lbs.

 The only issue with New Zealand white rabbits is that they produce a lot of litter, up to 8 to 10 pounds of it.
 Still, since they have such great qualities, these rabbits are used as foundation stock and many hybrids have been developed from them.
 They breed fast, remain healthy and are very productive.

 If you are raising rabbits for your family meat production, you cannot go wrong with New Zealand rabbits.
 They provide healthy, lean meat and are excellent companion animals for kids.
 And no, they have nothing whatsoever to do with New Zealand!